umvar/double-pendulum/README.md

 ![Double Pendulum Trajectories](./images/rk4_trajectory.png)

-This project is a double pendulum numerical solver using Runge-Kutta 4th Order methods for integration.
+Double pendulum numerical solver that uses Runge-Kutta 4th Order methods for integration.

 It plots the angles of the pendulums over time, the angular velocities of the pendulums over time, and the trajectories of the pendulums by